 Kept along the Maharaja’s courtyard is a wooden chair with a small weighing scale attached.
 This isn’t any chair but a chair to measure the weight of a jockey.
 Right next to it is a wooden stand to measure the height of the jockey.
 The Royal family of Mysore was heavily into horse racing as you can guess. 🙂

 Throughout the palace are amazing and colorful chandeliers.
 While some of you may argue, what is the big deal about them for they are not the largest or the most intricate.
 But for me, these chandeliers added to the charm of the Bangalore Palace.
 They lit up the place – not just literally but in terms of the vibrancy and decor.
 I would have loved to see them at night.

-	Having come back from my recent visits of the Royal Rajasthan palaces, I cannot but draw some comparisons.
-Yes, the Bangalore palace is not as big or majestic as the Rajasthan ones or even for that matter, the Mysore palace, but it is charming nonetheless.
+Having come back from my recent visits to the Royal Rajasthan palaces, I cannot but draw some comparisons.
+Yes, the Bangalore Palace is not as big or majestic as the Rajasthan ones or even for that matter, the Mysore palace, but it is charming nonetheless.
 I felt shameful about not seeing it earlier.

 Here is hoping that the rest of you don’t make that mistake.
 If you are in Bangalore, keep aside just two hours to see the small but unique Bangalore Palace.
 Leaving you with a panorama of the Bangalore Palace.

 - Bangalore or Bengaluru is the silicon city of India and one of the major metros in India.
 With an international airport, it is well-connected to the world.
 You can even hop into the city through domestic flights from any part of India.

 - Bangalore is well- connected to all the major cities in India through railways and roads.